On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Proof of regsol+ via a Nash-Moser method

 We now state a detailed version of \rt{regsol+}. \begin{thm} Let $q>1$.
 Let $D$ be a relatively compact domain with $C^s$ boundary in a complex manifold $X$ satisfying the condition $a_q$.
 Let $V$ be a holomorphic vector bundle on $X$.
-Suppose $r>s+5/2$.
-Define $\hat r$ as follows. \bppp \item When $s=2$ and $r>26/7$, set $\hat r>r-{19}/{7}$. \item When $2< s< 7/2$, set \item When $s\geq 7/2$, set
+Fix $\hat r$ as follows.
+Let $m$ be as in \rt{regsol-full}, which is the number of times the Grauert bumping is used in Step 1 of the proof of \rt{regsol-full}. \bppp \item When $s=2$ and $r>r_0:=\max\{2m-1,s+5/2\}$, fix $\hat r<r-5/2+\e$ for some sufficiently small $\e>0$. \item When $s\geq 7/2$ and $r>s+5/2$, fix